reeceyang/bobaboss/README.md

 To-do:
 bugs (most important)

+- [ ] restrict file uploads to images only
-- [ ] validate review input fields
+- [ ] images get uploaded even if review fails validation
 - [ ] name doesn't appear on homescreen after logging in sometimes?

 features (more important)